stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 {% docs note %}
 Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
 They are not currently configurable via the PHP SDK.
 Also, the Stormpath Administrator directory's automated workflows cannot be altered.
 {% enddocs %}

-<a class="anchor" name="directories-account-authc"></a>
-### Log In (Authenticate) an Account

-This workflow allows you to authenticate an account given an input of a username or email and a password from an end-user, system, or application.

-The authentication workflow relies on the `application` resource as a starting point.
-For more information on working with these workflows via the PHP SDK after they have already been configured, refer to the [Working With Applications](#application-account-authc) section of this guide.

-{% docs note %}
-Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
-They are not currently configurable via the PHP SDK.
-Also, the Stormpath Administrator directory's automated workflows cannot be altered.
-{% enddocs %}

 <a class="anchor" name="directories-password-reset"></a>